How Do I Get into Business School?

 Ideally, MBA candidates need a good sense of their specific objectives and values before they start the application process.
 The objectives are especially important.
 Admission committee members (“adcoms”) want applicants with clear goals that require MBA degrees from their schools to advance their careers.
 Recommenders must know a candidate’s goals before they write reference letters.

-Furthermore, arguing a compelling case for admission in both application essays and interviews will require that a candidate understands their goals and values, along with distinctive personal qualities that form their “unique selling proposition.”
+Furthermore, arguing a compelling and cohesive case for admission in both application essays and interviews will require that a candidate understands their goals and values, along with distinctive personal qualities that form their “unique selling proposition.”

 Research MBA Programs Thoroughly